vwolfley/cse210-23w-23/prove/Develop02/assingment_doc.md

 In addition, your program must:

 1. Contain classes for the major components in the program.
-2. ontain at least two classes in addition to the Program class.
+2. Contain at least two classes in addition to the Program class.
 3. Demonstrate the principle of abstraction by using member variables and methods appropriately.

 #### Simplifications